elizabeth-trotter/weatherapplication/README.md

 **Name:** Elizabeth Trotter

 **Project Note:** This started off as a school assignment to design & develop our very own weather application.
 It was the first major project in which I was able to implement my newly learned JavaScript knowledge.
-I have continued to redesign & refactor the code since then.
+I have continued to improve the design, add additional features, and refactor the code since then.

 ## Timeline